 To open a WillMaker File that hasn't been recently used:

 After you open a file created with a pre-2017 version of the program for the first time, you'll see a message about file conversion (confirming that you converted an older file into the current format).
 Also, you willconifrm, or change, your name.

 Caution: Some documents from older versions of the program can't be converted.
 If you've opened a WillMaker File created with a pre-2017 version of Quicken WillMaker Plus for the first time, it's possible that some of your old documents won't appear in the Document List.
 This happens only if we've made such substantial revisions to a document that we can no longer support earlier versions -- or if the document template in question is no longer available in the program.
-In addition, you may be required to review some document interviews completed in your pre-2017 version of WillMaker before you can print them out in the 2017 edition.
+In addition, you may be required to review some document interviews completed in your pre-2017 version of WillMaker before you can print them out in a newer edition.